• Skip to primary navigation

 This curried chicken salad is tender and creamy.
 The exciting flavors come from the combination of warm curry spices mixed with tangy lime juice and sweet fruity chutney.

-Scoop it onto a salad for lunch or make a sandwich and pack it up for a picnic.
-Any way you serve it, you are in for a treat!
+Scoop it onto a salad for lunch, serve it on endive spears for an appetizer or make a sandwich and pack it up for a picnic.
+Any way you serve this curried chicken salad, you are in for a treat.
+The recipe is easy, it can be prepared ahead, and the flavors are outstanding.

 Who invented curried chicken salad?

-As for the India connection, when the British were colonial rulers over India in the mid-1800's delicious Indian curry recipes made their way back to Britain with returning colonialists.
-But surprisingly, curry powder was not invented in India.
-It's a British invention.
+When the British were colonial rulers over India in the mid-1800's delicious Indian curry recipes made their way back to Britain with returning colonialists.
+The curries used in these dishes were labor intensive, with upward of twenty different spices, freshly toasted and ground, for a single recipe.

 Creamy curried chicken salad on a bed of arugula on a rectangular platter